JustinSDK/dotSCAD/docs/lib2x-voronoi3d.md

 # voronoi3d

-Creats a 3D version of [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).
+Create a 3D version of [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).
 The initial space for each cell is calculated automatically from the given points by the following code:

     xs = [for(p = points) p[0]];
     ys = [for(p = points) abs(p[1])];